Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: New Physics Interpretation

 \item We will first concentrate on the three $\Delta S=1$ modes listed in Table~\ref{measurements}.
 Since the SM amplitudes are supposed to respect U-spin, we would relate the SM contributions to the $\Delta S = 1$ amplitudes through an exact U-spin symmetry to those for the corresponding $\Delta S = 0$ modes which, by definition, do not feel NP.

 \item The $\Delta S = 1$ helicity amplitudes may be expressed as sum of the SM part and the NP part.
-For the SM part, the analysis goes as before: we follow the hierarchy of Eq.\ (\ref{hierarchy}), assume $A_+=0$, and take $\left\vert A_-/A_0\right\vert = 0.3$.
+For the SM part, we follow the hierarchy of Eq.\ (\ref{hierarchy}), assume $A_+=0$, and take $\left\vert A_-/A_0\right\vert = 0.3$.
 For the NP part, we assume naive factorisation, and use Eqs.~(\ref{eq:bvv1}) and (\ref{eq:bvv2}) to obtain the NP parts of the helicity amplitudes $A_0$ and $A_\pm$ from the $a$, $b$, and $c$ coefficients which are functions of the NP coupling $h_i$.
+These are rather simplistic assumptions, but our aim is to check whether the theoretically motivated SM dynamics, in the presence of NP, can soften the tension.

 \item As we have taken the NP to be confined to the $b\to s$ transition only, it is reasonable to redo the analysis with only the $\Delta S=1$ modes.
 The U-spin symmetry is no longer relevant, but we keep the hierarchy between $A_-$ and $A_0$ for the SM part of the amplitudes.
 Again, we find a very distinct improvement of the fit compared to the SM case\footnote{One has to compare with the SM fit where the hierarchy between $A_-$ and $A_0$ has been imposed.}.